 Benign breast conditions refer to a wide range of conditions of the breast.
-They are categorised according to whether they are associated with an increased risk of being diagnosed with a breast cancer later in life or not.
-Most benign breast conditions are not associated with an increased risk of diagnosis (this includes for example breast cysts, fibroadenomas).
+They are categorized according to whether they are associated with an increased risk of being diagnosed with a breast cancer later in life or not.
+Most benign breast conditions are not associated with an increased risk of diagnosis (this includes for example breast cysts and fibroadenomas).

 Endogenous sex hormone exposure